ikviatkovski/Bokeh_Demo_Project/README.md

 Data Analysis for the current project is quite basic.
 It includes some minimal EDA and cleaning.
 A corresponding [EDA Notebook](https://github.com/ikviatkovski/bokeh_demo/blob/master/Code/EDA.ipynb) is available in the project's repo.

 ### Simple Visualizations ###
 This is the Part 1 of this project.
-It includes Bokeh basics and serves as a base for a corresponding Medium publication ["Top 5 Simple Techniques for data Visualization Using Bokeh"]().
+It includes Bokeh basics and serves as a base for a corresponding Medium publication ["Top 5 Simple Techniques for Data Visualization Using Bokeh"]().
 The notebook [SImple Visualizations](https://github.com/ikviatkovski/bokeh_demo/blob/master/Code/Simple%20Visualizations.ipynb) available from the project's repository is an extended and detailed version for the article.